banner-kiwifruit2

 6.1.2 Kiwiberry industry profile

-The kiwiberry (Actinidia arguta) is a species within the genus Actinidia (in which kiwifruit also belongs).
+The kiwiberry (Actinidia arguta) is a species within the genus Actinidia (to which kiwifruit also belongs).
 The main plantings are in the Bay of Plenty, with smaller plantings in Nelson and Gisborne.
 Harvesting of kiwiberries occurs from early February to mid-April.
-In 2022, total production was 220 tonnes from 18 hectares of vines.
+In 2024, total production was 190 tonnes from 18 hectares of vines.

 Exports of kiwiberries are regulated under the Kiwifruit Export Regulations, and by the Horticulture Export Authority for exports to Australia.
 New Zealand KiwiBerry Growers is the industry body representing the interests of kiwiberry growers, and is a product group affiliated to Horticulture New Zealand.

-New Zealand kiwiberries are currently exported to 14 countries worldwide.
+New Zealand kiwiberries are currently exported to 12 countries.

 6.1.3 Exports